sitic/monochrome/README.md

-# Monochrome — Video viewer for scientific fluorescence recordings
+# Monochrome — Video viewer for scientific monochromatic videos

 This is a simple viewer to play MultiRecorder and binary files.
 Drag & drop the file into the window or pass the paths as arguments.